olcf/NewUserQuickStart/Frontier/README.md

 MPI 007 - OMP 000 - HWT 009 - Node frontier05586 - RT_GPU_ID 0 - GPU_ID 7 - Bus_ID de
 ```

-Observe how hardware threads (HWT) are mapped to GPUs.
+Observe how hardware threads (HWT) are mapped to GPUs (GPU_ID).
 In some cases, tasks are assigned to GPUs that are farther from their L3 region than ideal, which can degrade performance.

-### Using --gpu-bind=closest for Optimal Affinity
+### Using `--gpu-bind=closest` for Optimal Affinity

 The `--gpu-bind=closest` flag will ensure that the job binds the hardware threads to the GPU that is most closely connected to their L3 cache.